Sphearis/Wavesdotnet/README.md

 For example, *Node1.TxInfo("566kvw3YVxKc9LPt2UxCCGcnK7DSRK7qWFF84YrDrGGA").recipient* returns the recipient of that transaction.

 - **Node1.GetAssetName("AssetID")** - Returns the specified asset name from its ID

+- **Node1.GetAssetList("walletaddress").balances** - Returns a list of the AssetsId stored into the wallet with the amount, quantity and reissuable flag that can be bound to a gridview/listview or converted to a dataset.

+- **Node1.Getlatestblock** - Returns the latest block of the Node, it can be used as a data to work with or to see if it's correctly synced.

+- **Node1.SendWaves("senderaddress", "recipientaddress", amount, "attachment", "apikey")** - Send Waves from the node wallet to any Waves wallet.
+	senderaddress: The node wallet.
+	recpientaddress: Any Waves wallet you wish to send to.
+	amount: In wavelets (0.00000001 Waves)
+	attachment: Must be Base58encoded(automatic encoding of strings will come in the next version)
+	apikey: Your unhashed api_key (not Base58 encoded, plain text)

+- **Node1.SendAsset("AssetId","senderaddress", "recipientaddress", amount, "attachment", "apikey")** - Send any asset stored in the node wallet to any Waves wallet.
+	AssetID: The Asset unique Id (not the Asset name).
+	senderaddress: The node wallet.
+	recpientaddress: Any Waves wallet you wish to send to.
+	amount: In the smallest unit available(depending on decimals).
+	attachment: Must be Base58encoded(automatic encoding of strings will come in the next version)
+	apikey: Your unhashed api_key (not Base58 encoded, plain text)

 ##Example in VB
 ```